illinois-cs241/illinois-cs241.github.io/_posts/2016-2-17-mangled-mutexes.md

 $ ./count_primes <start> <end> <number of threads>
 {% endhighlight %}

+Here the start is the first number in the interval you would like to check over, end is the last number.
+The number of threads is how many threads you should be creating via pthread_create.

 So for example, if you wanted to compute the number of primes in the range [1,541] using 4 threads, this would be the expected output.

 {% highlight bash %}
 $ ./count_primes 1 541 4
 There are 100 primes between 1 and 541
 {% endhighlight %}

+**NOTE: Using 4 threads here means that you are to create 4 threads, so there will be 5 threads in your program when you include the main thread.**

 There are a couple considerations you may want to make when writing your multithreaded code.